atbcb/ICTTestingBaseline/docs/20SyncMediaCap.md

     3. Lower accuracy of captions for live broadcasts is acceptable due limitations of real-time captioning techniques.

 ##### Test Results for 1.2.2 and 1.2.4
-If any of the tests for 1.2.2 and 1.2.4 fail, then the content is not conformant to SC 1.2.1 and 1.2.4
+* If any of the above checks fail, then the content fails this SC

 ## Baseline Requirement Outcome
 If no content fails, then the content passes the Baseline Requirement